 - in diabetes, your pet would require daily insulin injections.

-- in Cushing’s disease, your pet would be given daily medication to control the signs.
+- with Cushing’s disease, your pet would be given daily medication to control the signs.

 - in chronic kidney disease, treatment is aimed at maintaining kidney health and quality of life for as long as possible, by dietary modification, medication and allowing free access to water.